13 Medal-Worthy Olympic Stories

 Talk about Cinderella stories.
 After spending her childhood running through the streets of Casablanca, Morocco's Nawal El Moutawakel used her speed to earn a track scholarship to Iowa State University, where she won four individual Big Eight titles.
 In 1984, she became the only woman on the Moroccan team at the Los Angeles Olympics.

 For the Brazilian team, getting to the 1932 Los Angeles Games was an Olympic trial all its own.
 The Brazilian government was bankrupt, and it couldn't afford to pay for the team's expenses.
-So, the athletes traveled via coffee barge, stopping at ports between Brazil and Los Angeles to peddle roasted beans.
+So, as Sports Illustrated reported, the athletes traveled via coffee barge, stopping at ports between Brazil and Los Angeles to peddle roasted beans.
 All they needed was to sell the 50,000 bags on board.

 Unfortunately, the team made only $24.
 At the time, the tax to enter the United States was $1 per person, meaning only 24 members of the squad were able to leave the ship.
 The other 45 teammates had to set sail for the Pacific Northwest to try to unload the rest of the coffee.

 Sadly, the athletes who did make it to the Games didn't fare particularly well.
-After losing to Germany 7-3 in water polo, the Brazilian team jumped out of the pool and started pounding on the referee.
-The police pulled the Brazilians off the battered official, and the team was disqualified from the rest of the Olympics.
+After losing to Germany 7-3 in water polo, the Brazilian team jumped out of the pool and started attacking the referee.
+The police pulled the Brazilians off the battered official, and the water polo team was disqualified from the rest of the Olympics.

 When the Los Angeles Olympics rolled around in 1932, a 19-year-old typist named Mildred “Babe” Didrikson faced an unusual problem.
 The rules dictated that an athlete could only enter three track-and-field events, and Didrikson had qualified for five.
 So, she simply picked the ones in which she already held world records—javelin, 80-meter hurdles, and the high jump.